asciinema/asciinema-server/docs/INSTALL.md

 Make sure to substitute the proper filenames for your certificate and private key files.

-If you encounter problems, it may be helpful to run `docker exec -it asciinema_web bash` to enter a shell in the container, and then inspect the web server logs in `/var/log/nginx`.
+If you encounter problems, it may be helpful to run `docker exec -it asciinema_phoenix bash` to enter a shell in the container, and then inspect the web server logs in `/var/log/nginx`.

 #### SMTP settings